 Motivated by the limitations of current RSS-fingerprinting techniques, we quantified three negative effects on localization accuracy resulting from placing tags on persons.
-Some of these effects have been reported in the literature.
-We build on top of the existing state of the art by analyzing them systematically in the context of indoor localization.
-Based on the analysis, we propose PMMS - three simple guidelines to effectively counter the effects.
-To minimize the signal variance caused by tag misplacement and disorientation, it is necessary to steadily attach tags to the torso.
-To overcome body effects, it is necessary to use wide fingerprints constructed from multiple tags.
-The validation of PMMS in a realistic scenario shows that following the guidelines can consistently improve localization accuracy.
-Using four tags tightly attached we achieve an improvement by a factor of 4 (from around 20% to up to 88%).
+We build on top of the existing state of the art by analyzing these effects systematically in the context of indoor localization.
+Based on the analysis, we propose PMMS, a set of simple guidelines that effectively counteract the effects.
+To minimize the signal variance caused by tag misplacement and disorientation, it is necessary to steadily attach tags to the torso of people.
+To overcome body absorption effects, it is recommended to use multiple tags covering the front and back of the body.
+The validation of PMMS in a realistic scenario shows that following these guidelines can consistently improve the performance of indoor localization.
+Compared to a single tag that is loosely attached to the body, using four tags tightly attached to a belt on the waist, increases the localization accuracy by a factor of 4 (from around 20% to up to 88%) and reduces the average error by approximately 40% (from around 7 meters to 4 meters).